New Zealander digs out of 'wave of ice' that kills 2 guides

 Morgan is married to well-known businessman Gareth Morgan, who launched a political party that unsuccessfully contested New Zealand's 2017 election.
 The couple's son, Sam Morgan, is one of the nation's most successful entrepreneurs and founded the online auction site TradeMe.

 Jo Morgan was in her late 50s when she took up serious climbing a few years back and she had been ticking off a list of New Zealand's peaks of over 3,000 meters (nearly 10,000 feet).
 She only had a couple left to go.
-She said she had reached 23 summits with one of her guides, whom she identified as Wolfgang.
+She said she had reached 23 summits with Maier by her side each time.
 The latest mountain they were climbing, located in a national park in the central South Island, was 3,200 meters (10,500 feet) tall.

-Police have not yet identified the guides while they notify their families.
-Inspector Dave Gaskin told media that both men were in their 50s, were very experienced and well equipped.
-He said both guides were New Zealand residents but were from overseas, including one he believed was from Germany.
+Inspector Dave Gaskin told media that both guides were very experienced and well equipped.

 Gaskin said there had been cold weather in the area that had created ice on the mountain.
 Then it had snowed.